Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 This post is all about updated Windows 10 x64, one that I got directly from [Hyper-V Manager's "Quick Create" method](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine) (Windows 10 dev environment).
 The post will assume knowledge of basic exploitation methods and x86/64 assembly.

 Exploiting Stack Overflow with GS (Stack protection) enabled on x64 programs is not straight-forward.
 Moreover, it seems like it's not possible on its own.
-For that reason, we will chain together an Arbitrary Read exploit to help us exploit it.
+For that reason, we will chain together an Arbitrary Read exploit to help us in exploiting it.
 The reason it's needed is explained in this post.

 Bypassing SMEP is also interesting as CR4 modification is protected using HyperGuard.
-We'll do it using PTE bit-flipping and see how to not cause double-fault BSOD when trying to execute our usermode shellcode.
+We'll do it using PTE bit-flipping and see how to not cause a double-fault BSOD when trying to execute our usermode shellcode.
-My method of training involves writing (almost) everything from scratch.
-Because in a later post we will need to adjust our shellcode, I will also include here my own method of writing the shellcode.
+My method of training involves writing (almost) everything from scratch and because in a later post we will need to adjust our shellcode, I will also include here my own method of writing the shellcode.

 Our setup will be:
 * Windows 10 version 2004 build 19041.746 as the Host machine
 * Windows 10 version 2004 build 19041.685 as the Guest machine running on Hyper-V
 * Windbg Preview as the kernel debugger
 Also important to note that we assume the integrity level of Medium.
 Otherwise, some primitives that we use here won't work.

-The exploitation steps will be:
+The exploitation steps are:
 1. Analyze the vulnerability in IDA
 2. Trigger the vulnerability and find interesting offsets
 3. Bypass GS stack protection